About NFACC

 NFACC works to:

-• Uphold a credible, science-informed approach for the development of Codes of Practice for the care and handling of farm animals
+1. uphold a credible, science-informed approach for the development, update, and maintenance of Codes of Practice for the care and handling of farm animals

 Core Values